rails/rails/actioncable/README.md

 Here `identified_by` is a connection identifier that can be used to find the specific connection again or later.
 Note that anything marked as an identifier will automatically create a delegate by the same name on any channel instances created off the connection.

+This relies on the fact that you will already have handled authentication of the user, and that a successful authentication sets a signed cookie with the `user_id`.
+This cookie is then automatically sent to the connection instance when a new connection is attempted, and you use that to set the `current_user`.
+By identifying the connection by this same current_user, you're also ensuring that you can later retrieve all open connections by a given user (and potentially disconnect them all if the user is deleted or deauthorized).

 Then you should define your `ApplicationCable::Channel` class in Ruby.
 This is the place where you put shared logic between your channels.